invpe/GridShell/README.md

 # Important

-This is a very dynamic project where i often do changes, ensure to keep up with the latest and greatest versions of the nodes.
+This is a very dynamic project where i often do changes, ensure to keep up with the latest and greatest versions of the sources.
+The project has nothing to do with mining, crypto or things like that so don't approach it that way.
+As of today it is in early shapes being developed few months by single me, so don't expect things to work like a charm here ;-) Also,
 I try to document all major changes in `Gridshell Improvement Proposal` documents that are stored in the [Documentation](https://github.com/invpe/gridshell/tree/main/Documentation) directory.

 # Where do i go next